DANCEOrg/DANCEOrg.github.io-source/docs/intialization.md

 # Website Setup Documentation
 ## Overview

-1. Installing Jeykll
+1. Installing Jeykll on a Local Machine

 2. Initializing the Source Repository

-3. Building the Website Repository
+3. Building the Website Repository (source)

 4. Working with INDICO Space

-5. Launching Site with GH-Pages
+5. Launching Site with GH-Pages (https://github.com/iris-hep/iris-hep.github.io-source/blob/master/.github/workflows/ci.yml )

-## 1. Installing Jeykll
+## 1. Installing Jeykll on a Local Machine

 *Note: In this tutorial, sudo apt was used rather than other utilities such as cat.
 This turorial was performed on Ubuntu 18.04 and 20.04*